Local Realtor – Libbie Johnson

 Call or email Libbie Johnson today: 828-817-3753 | firstname.lastname@example.org

 Active with equine land conservation, she is a proponent of wise land use, especially in historic horse communities like Tryon Horse Country.
-Co-Author of “Tryon Style” a stunning coffee table book capturing the history, heritage and unique ambience of the area called “Tryon Horse Country” A contributing portion of each book sold to benefit TROT, a therapeutic horseback riding program for special needs adults and children.
+Co-Author of “Tryon Style” a stunning coffee table book capturing the history, heritage and unique ambience of the area called “Tryon Horse Country” All proceeds of each book sold go to benefit TROT, a therapeutic horseback riding program for special needs adults and children.
 Founder & Publisher of tryonhorsecountry.org, the preeminent online source for all things equestrian in Tryon Horse Country.
 Founder & Publisher of “This Week in Tryon Horse Country” – a weekly e-newsletter source for local equestrian news and events embracing all disciplines.
 Founder of “Horse Country Tours”, Libbie knows the who, where, when, and why of Tryon Horse Country in history and community.

 Libbie founded “Boots & Breeches” – In a horse town, there are plenty of merchants, large and small, that appreciate the business of horse people.
 Boots and Breeches are Always Welcome, is an identifying logo that lets equestrians know what local businesses appreciate their patronage.
 FYI: The name, “Tryon Horse Country”, refers to an area in the Carolina foothills of the southern Appalachians.
 This area is also known affectionately for more than a century as “horse heaven.”